JonasSchwenke/RedditEmbeddingAnalysis/README.md

-# This folder contains the accompanying code and files for the paper:
+## Accompanying code and files for the paper:
-# 'The Meanings of Class in Reddit Comments - An Exploratory Study of Word Embeddings'
+## 'The Meanings of Class in Reddit Comments - An Exploratory Study of Word Embeddings'

 More code, data and info on request: jonas.schwenke@uni-konstanz.de

 #####################################################################################

-# Directories
+## Directories

-# /data
+### /data

 - redditbots.csv
 scraped from https://www.reddit.com/r/autowikibot/wiki/redditbots